3.6.1. Rules for drawing locations (organizations)

 For example:

-• The organization doesn't have a sign or advertises itself using small information plates, sidewalk signboards, or stands.
+• The organization doesn't have a sign or can be identified by small information plates, sidewalk signboards, or stands (for example, engineering infrastructure organizations: pumping station, transformer substation, and so on).

-If an organization does not have a sign and customers enter it directly from the street, it is also included in this category (even if the location of the organization in the building is known).
+If an organization doesn't have a sign and visitors enter it directly from the street, it's also included in this category (even if the location of the organization in the building is known).